usrbinsam/backups-of-denial/README.md

 - Backup retention: oldest backups are not auto-removed.
 - Game Launcher: Wrapper around the Game executable so the watcher can automatically start and stop with the game.
+- Integrity check: validate the backups to make sure they're readable by the game. (done)
+- Sanity check on character data